AI Integration

 Choose the area where AI can create measurable value first.

 The work starts by identifying which workflows are worth augmenting, then putting boundaries and review steps in place so teams can automate safely without losing quality, privacy, or visibility into what the system is actually doing.
+The output is a concrete integration plan your team can execute — not a slide deck about AI strategy.

 Program Structure